- German Studies

 - Germanic Faculty to Lunch Program

-Sturm Fellowships are available to University of Michigan undergraduate and graduate students who are traveling to a German-speaking country for an overseas experience.
-Experiences could include studying language at a Goethe-Institut.
+Sturm Scholarships are available to University of Michigan undergraduate and graduate students who are traveling to a German-speaking country for an overseas experience, such as studying language at a Goethe-Institut.

-Students must be German majors or minors, be in good academic standing (and not academic probation), and plan to study the German language overseas.
+Students must be German majors or minors, in good academic standing (not academic probation), and plan to study the German language overseas.

 For one month of courting and 40-plus years of matrimony, DeVere and Zita Sturm have loved one another and Germany, the country that brought them together.
-Now, their German roots, DeVere’s time at the University, and the fact that three of their four children studied German at the U-M have inspired the Sturms to help students visit the country that united them.
+Their German roots, DeVere’s time at the University, and the fact that three of their four children studied German at U-M inspired the Sturms to help students visit the country that united them.
 The Sturm Family Endowment supports undergraduates in the Department of Germanic Languages and Literatures traveling to Germany for opportunities to work and study abroad.
-After seeing the effect that traveling abroad had on their own children, it was clear to them that their endowment should provide the opportunity to students to travel or study in Germany, thus uniting the Sturms’ German heritage with their interest in the University of Michigan.
+After seeing the effect that traveling abroad had on their own children, it was clear they needed to establish an endowment to provide an opportunity to students to travel or study in Germany, thus uniting the Sturms’ German heritage with their interest in the University of Michigan.